Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 # 5 axis CNC

 5 axis CNC has subtypes head/head, head/table, table/table and AC, AB, BC.

+A 5 axis CNC is built from three cartesian axes (including the possibility to double axes, like optionally for gantry) and two rotary axes.

+The rotary axes can be installed at the spindle or at the table, resulting in 4 combinations (both at spindle, both at table, first at spindle and second at table, first at table and second at spindle).

+It is common practice to name the rotary axes ABC matching XYZ coordinates, so if AC is used, A is parallel to the X axis and C is parallel to the Z axis when they are in 0 degree positions.

+In G-Code G0, G1 the XYZ letters are cartesian coordinates and AC (or BC, AB) are the rotary angles, i. e. different units of measurement is used.
+An alternative G-Code uses IJK tool vectors.
+They are converted into AC/BC/AB angles internally by firmware.

 # 4 axis palletized robot